libretime/libretime/docs/troubleshooting.md

 # Troubleshooting

+Having trouble with your LibreTime installation?
+We've got you covered!

-If your Airtime server is not working as expected, individual components of the system can be started, stopped, restarted or checked in the server console using the **systemctl** command:
+Since LibreTime is effectively a web site running on a LAPP stack, individual components of the system can be started, stopped, restarted or checked in the server console using the **systemctl** command:

     sudo systemctl start|stop|restart|status airtime-liquidsoap
     sudo systemctl start|stop|restart|status airtime-playout